 The second series shows, on the €2 and €1 coins, a portrait of HSH Prince Albert II.
 HSH Prince Albert’s monogram is depicted on the 10, 20 and 50-cent coins.
 The coat of arms of the Sovereign Princes of Monaco is the main feature of the design on the 1, 2 and 5-cent coins.

-The second series, first issued in June 2005, shows the coat of arms of the Cardinal Chamberlain, the interim Head of the State of Vatican City, superimposed on the emblem of the Apostolic Chamber in the centre of the coin.
+The second series, issued between June 2005 and March 2006, shows the coat of arms of the Cardinal Chamberlain, the acting head of state of the Vatican City, superimposed on the emblem of the Apostolic Chamber in the centre of the coin.
 The upper part of this design is surrounded by the semicircular words "SEDE VACANTE" and the year of issue in Roman numerals, i.e. "MMV".
-The mintmark ("R") is located between the coat of arms and the year of issue.
-The designer's name, "D. LONGO", appears on the lower left-hand edge of the central design, while the respective engraver's initials appear on the lower right-hand edge, namely "MAC inc" (on the 1 and 20-cent coins), "LDS inc" (on the 2 and 50-cent coins), "ELF inc" (on the 5 cent and €1 coins) and "MCC inc" (on the 10 cent and €2 coins).
-Twelve stars are depicted in a semicircle around the upper half of the outer edge of the coin, while the lower half bears the words "CITTÀ DEL VATICANO", again set in a semicircle.
+The designer's name, "D. LONGO", appears on the lower left-hand edge of the central design, while the respective engraver's initials appear on the lower right-hand edge, namely "MAC inc" (on the 1 and 20 cent coins), "LDS inc" (on the 2 and 50 cent coins), "ELF inc" (on the 5 cent and €1 coins) and "MCC inc" (on the 10 cent and €2 coins).

-The third series, issued in April 2006, shows His Holiness Pope Benedict XVI and the legend "CITTÀ DEL VATICANO".
-To the right of his portrait are the year ("2006") and the mint mark ("R").
+The third series, issued between April 2006 and December 2013, shows Pope Benedict XVI.
 To the left are the designer’s initials ("DL").